andrew/ultimate-awesome/README.md

 - [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [awesome-articles](https://github.com/daveads/awesome-articles) - List of awesome-articles .
 - [awesome-dlab](https://github.com/dlab-berkeley/awesome-dlab) - 😎 Awesome lists about all kinds of topics and tools interesting to D-Labbers.
-- [awesome-nativescript](https://github.com/dyazincahya/awesome-nativescript) - A curated list of awesome plugins, and resources for NativeScript 8 or Newer.
 - [awesome-datafusion](https://github.com/edmondop/awesome-datafusion) - A collection of resources about DataFusion.
 - [awesome-internettime](https://github.com/ERnsTL/awesome-internettime) - List of Awesome Swatch Internet Time Tools.
 - [awesome-fp-ts](https://github.com/euphocat/awesome-fp-ts) - A collection of awesome things regarding the fp-ts ecosystem.